Doctrine of Harmonious Construction

 • GENERALIA SPECIALIBUS DEROGANT (GSD), which means that special things go against general things.

-The doctrine is useful in cases where two provisions of the same Act, or provisions of distinct Legislative acts, are in conflict, as well as in the creation of statutory rules & orders.
+The doctrine is useful in cases where two provisions of the same Act, or provisions of distinct Legislative acts, conflict, as well as in the creation of statutory rules & orders.
 However, if a person has access to two remedies, one of which is broadly applicable and the other of which is specific, they will remain so unless the person chooses one of them.

 Importance of Interpretation of Statutes

-However, there will be no interpretation if both provisions are unclear.
-They can only interpret whenever the statements are clear, and if there is any amount of uncertainty, the court will investigate the statute’s enacting provisions.
-The court can only use the literal interpretation and the prevalent interpretation in this case.
 Every word in the law has a meaning, as well as the explanation, will expand beyond the scope and reach of the outcomes and purposes for which the law was enacted by the legislature.
 As a result, the court must recognize the significance of the ‘Ideology of Harmonious Construction’ and the interpretation of statutes in a broad sense, especially given its ever-expanding scope in today’s world.

 C.I.T V Hindustan Bulk Carriers case